MY MENOPAUSE DIARY

 What do stress, peri-menopause, menopause and beyond have in common with Wonder Woman?

 This is not a knock-knock joke, but basically we are all naturally ‘Wonder Women’ and I don’t need a fancy costume to tell me that, although if I had legs that great I’d probably wear one every day.
-We are all, probably, experiencing chronic stress, which could be making your symptoms worse.

 Hormonal decline over age